Jacob Le Maire: Biography

 Jacob Le Maire was born in either Antwerp or Amsterdam, one of the 22 children of Maria Walraven of Antwerp and Isaac Le Maire (1558–1624) of Tournai, who was then already a prosperous merchant in Antwerp.
 Isaac and Maria married shortly before the Spanish siege of Antwerp in 1585 after which they fled to settle in Amsterdam.
 Jacob is thought to have been the oldest son, born perhaps the same year.
-Isaac was very successful in Amsterdam, and became one of the founders of the Dutch East Indies Company (VOC).
+Isaac was very successful in Amsterdam, and became one of the founders of the Dutch East India Company (VOC).
 However, in 1605 Isaac Le Maire was forced to leave the company after a dispute and for the next decade tried to break the company's monopoly on the trade to the East Indies.

 By 1615 Isaac had established a new company (the Australian Company) with the goal to find a new route to the Pacific and the Spice Islands, thereby evading the restrictions of the VOC.
 He contributed to the outfitting of two ships, the Eendracht and Hoorn, and put his son Jacob in charge of trading during the expedition.
 The experienced ship master Willem Schouten was captain of the Eendracht and a participant of the enterprise in equal shares with Isaac Le Maire.

 On 14 June 1615 Jacob le Maire and Willem Schouten sailed from Texel in the United Provinces.
 On 29 January 1616 they rounded Cape Horn, which they named for the Hoorn, which was lost in a fire.
 The Dutch city of Hoorn was also the birthplace of Schouten.
 After failing to moor at the Juan Fernández Islands in early March, the ships crossed the Pacific in a fairly straight line, visiting several of the Tuamotus.
 Between 21 and 24 April 1616 they were the first Westerners to visit the (Northern) Tonga islands: "Cocos Island" (Tafahi), "Traitors Island" (Niuatoputapu), and "Island of Good Hope" (Niuafo'ou).
 On 28 April they discovered the Hoorn Islands (Futuna and Alofi), where they were very well received and stayed until 12 May.
 They then followed the north coasts of New Ireland and New Guinea and visited adjacent islands, including, on 24 July, what became known as the Schouten Islands.

 They reached the northern Moluccas in August and finally Ternate, the headquarters of the VOC, on 12 September 1616.
 Here they were enthusiastically welcomed by Governor-General Laurens Reael, admiral Steven Verhagen, and the governor of Ambon, Jasper Jansz.